 German Lentil Soup with Würstchen

-Going over the dinner/grocery list the other day, I suddenly had a craving for German Lentil Soup (Linsensuppe)… the kind my mom made…with Würstchen (Frankfurters).
+Going over the dinner/grocery list the other day, I suddenly craved German Lentil Soup (Linsensuppe), the kind my mom made…with Würstchen (Frankfurters).
 When I was a child, we’d each get our own sausage with the soup, and the ends would hang over the bowl.
 To my 8 year old brain, THAT was the height of luxury!
 (Honestly, I was a simple kid).

 I grew up eating a LOT of Eintopf.
-These one-pot meals, so familiar in many German households, were filling, nutritious, and most of all inexpensive.
+These one-pot meals, so familiar in many German households, were filling, nutritious, and inexpensive.
 (Perfect for feeding a family on a budget.)
-I cooked these hearty German stews for my family too.
-And I still cook them, because besides being filling and nutritious, they TASTE so good.
-When the weather is cold, nothing warms your body and soul the way an Eintopf can.
-It’s a simple trick, that when done well, can feel like a four star meal.
-(Especially with that German sausage hanging over both edges of the bowl!)
+I cooked these hearty German stews for my family, too.
+And I still cook them because besides being filling and nutritious, they TASTE so good.
+Nothing warms your body and soul like an Eintopf can when the weather is cold.
+It’s a simple trick that, when done well, can feel like a four-star meal.
+Especially with that German sausage hanging over both edges of the bowl!

-Serve it up with some good German bread or rolls (I LOVE the Pumpkin Seed Rolls from The Brot Box) and you have a complete meal that needs a knife and fork!
+Serve it with some good German bread or rolls (I LOVE the Pumpkin Seed Rolls from The Brot Box), and you will have a complete meal to satisfy any appetite.

 german lentil soup